theobori/pycronyms/README.md

 ### Acronyms

 In the library, acronyms and initialisms are represented by Python objects called `Acronym`.
-These are [Pydantic](https://docs.pydantic.dev/latest/)data models which normalize the values and check that the acronym conforms.
+These are [Pydantic](https://docs.pydantic.dev/latest/) data models which normalize the values and check that the acronym conforms.
 For example, the name of the acronym must match its meaning.

 ## Logging